skinbracket/skinbracket/README.md

 E. submit your skins only.<br>
 F. have fun :-) <br>
 <br> **CHECK OUT RENTRY FOR FAQ** / ask questions in atabook <br> ----- UPDATES : <br> WE have 27 submissions. it would be IDEAL to get to 32 submissions.. convince your friends to join
+<br> IF WE DO HAPPENTO GET ABOVE 32 WE CAN START A BONUS BRACKET ITS OK